 - Parthenon: The Parthenon temple, located in the city of Athens, is dedicated to Athena and is considered to be one of the greatest architectural and artistic achievements of ancient Greece.
 The temple symbolizes Athena’s celebrated role as the beautiful and wise patron of Athens and her importance in the city’s culture and history.

-Read more about the Greek Gods Apollo and Hermes by checking out these popular articles: the Greek God Hermes and the Greek God Apollo!
+Read more about the Greek Gods including Athena, Apollo, Poseidon, Aphrodite, and Hermes by checking out these popular articles: the Greek God Hermes, the Greek Goddess Athena, Greek God Poseidon, Greek Goddess Aphrodite, and the Greek God Apollo!
 Apollo’s love for Daphne remained strong and enduring, and it became one of the most famous love stories in Greek mythology.

 Check out these popular articles 🙂